dashingsoft/pyarmor/docs/man.rst

 --advanced <0,1,2,3,4>          Enable advanced mode `1`, super mode `2`, vm mode `3` or `4`
 --cross-protection <0,1>        Disable or enable to insert cross protection code into entry script,
-                                it also could be a filename to specify customized protection script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1>         Save the runtime files as package or not --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script
+                                it also could be a filename to specify customized protection script --rpath RPATH                   Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1>         Save the runtime files as package or not --bootstrap <0,1,2,3>           How to insert bootstrap code to entry script